 NIEM Emergency Management

-This profile can be used to relay CAP messages issued by an appropriate authority to an appropriate set of health workers on last-mile devices.
+The mACM Profile can be used to relay CAP messages issued by an appropriate authority to an appropriate set of health workers on last-mile devices.
 In addition, this profile describes a mechanism for recording human acknowledgment of receipt of information contained in the CAP messages.
 These responses can it turn be used for analytical and monitoring purposes.

 42.4.2.1.2 Crisis Response Process Flow